Sheepybloke2-0/sbom-visualizer/docs/coding_standards.md

 - [ ] Avoid coding issues defined OWASP Top 10
 - [ ] Avoid coding issues defined in MITRE Top 25 CWEs
 - [ ] User passwords salted and hashed
+- [ ] All code should be run in docker with no local dependencies

 ## Performance
 - [ ] Efficient data structures